Abracadabra (Lady Gaga song): Reception

-The music video received positive reviews upon release, with critics and fans highlighting its dark and theatrical style and noting visual references to "Bad Romance" (2009), while co-director Parris Goebel said such comparisons were not intentional but reflected Gaga's "personality and DNA in her work."
-On its first day, the clip reached the top position on YouTube's trending chart and later debuted at number seven on the platform's most-viewed videos for the week of January 31 to February 6, 2025, with 15.6 million views in four days.
+The music video received positive reviews upon release, with critics and fans highlighting its dark and theatrical style and noting visual references to "Bad Romance" (2009), while co-director Parris Goebel said such comparisons were not intentional but reflected Gaga's "personality and DNA in her work".
+Upon release, the music video reached number one on YouTube's trending chart.

-Rolling Stone writer Paul highlighted the video's frenetic choreography, describing it as "an eruption of chaos and movement", while also noting that "its aesthetics reinforce the concept of Mayhem and, along with the song, recall The Fame Monster era with its dark and theatrical visual style."
+Rolling Stone writer Paul highlighted the video's frenetic choreography, describing it as "an eruption of chaos and movement", while also noting that "its aesthetics reinforce the concept of Mayhem and, along with the song, recall The Fame Monster era with its dark and theatrical visual style".
 Denis of Billboard stated that the clip evokes "Bad Romance" with "its meticulous display of the intersection of various art forms" along with "jaw-dropping high fashion" aesthetics.
 Green of Pitchfork remarked like the music video for "Disease" it is "a high-concept production with impeccable styling.
-Gaga remains a step above the average pop star; her true competition is the ghosts of her own past."
-Abbie Thompson of GO stated that "combined with intense strobe lighting and Parris Goebel's incredibly indulgent choreography, this video will surely make fans say one thing: we're back."
-Eva Blanco Medina of Vogue España praised its striking opening, noting that the video begins with a clear message: "Dance or die", setting the stage for a "high-voltage choreographic showcase."
-A Vulture article argued that "in pop music, the person in the spotlight is both subject and object", which is evident in the video, "where Gaga plays both the mythical lady in red casting judgment and the white witch being tormented by the manic choreography."
+Gaga remains a step above the average pop star; her true competition is the ghosts of her own past".
+Abbie Thompson of GO stated that "combined with intense strobe lighting and Parris Goebel's incredibly indulgent choreography, this video will surely make fans say one thing: we're back".
+Eva Blanco Medina of Vogue España praised its striking opening, noting that the video begins with a clear message: "Dance or die", setting the stage for a "high-voltage choreographic showcase".
+A Vulture article argued that "in pop music, the person in the spotlight is both subject and object", which is evident in the video, "where Gaga plays both the mythical lady in red casting judgment and the white witch being tormented by the manic choreography".